Ditached/ARPlacementKit-Docs/docs/quick-start.md

 ![type:video](https://www.youtube.com/embed/LXb3EKWsInQ)

+!!! note

->This is the fastest way if you are starting from scratch.
+    This is the fastest way if you are starting from scratch.
 It is also the best way to make sure that everything is set up correctly.

 We provide a template project ready to use on Github.
 Make sure you have Unity Version 2021.2 or higher installed.